Physique Pictorial: History

 The first issue of Mizer's magazine was published in May 1951 under the title Physique Photo News.
 Six months later, the magazine was rebranded Physique Pictorial.
 Mizer contended that this title was more apt since, in addition to physique photography, the magazine also included artwork by artists such as George Quaintance.
 While the first issue was a free eight page booklet, subsequent issues increased in size, with additional full-page photographic prints, and in 1952 the price was increased first to fifteen cents, then to twenty-five.

 There was a gap in the magazine's run covering most of the year 1968.
 Author Jeffrey Escoffier speculates that this was because Mizer served time in prison that year on charges of running a prostitution operation.

 Physique publications rapidly fell out of popularity in the late 1960s as new legal precedent allowed magazines to print full-frontal nudity.
 Starting in 1969, Physique Pictorial ceased to operate as a physique magazine, and instead switched to fully nude photographs.
 Scholar Christopher Nealon described the magazine as having become "more of a catalog for wrestling and bondage videos" by the 1980s.

 The magazine finished its original run in 1990.
 In 2017, it was relaunched by the Bob Mizer Foundation featuring a mix of legacy Mizer photographs and contemporary photographers' work.

 Editorial content

 Mizer was known to use the editorial section of Physique Pictorial to advocate for political causes.
 Mizer was especially strident in his opposition to government censorship, and used the magazine to highlight the cases of those who had been convicted of obscenity-related charges.
 Editorials were also written in support of the American Civil Liberties Union, and in opposition to capital punishment.

 Mizer also used photo captions to expound on political topics, sometimes comprising multiple paragraphs.

 In popular culture

-Issues of Physique Pictorial are shown among other physique magazines as examples of publications intended to entice children into homosexuality, in Perversion for Profit, a 1965 documentary made in opposition to pornography.
+Issues of Physique Pictorial are shown among other physique magazines as examples of publications allegedly intended to entice children into homosexuality in Perversion for Profit, a 1965 anti-gay propaganda film.

 The 1998 docudrama film Beefcake tells the story of Bob Mizer, Physique Pictorial, and models featured in the magazine.